Mohan Singh (poet): Collection

 Prof Mohan Singh gave Punjabi poetry collections like Sanve Pattar (The Green Leaves), Buhe (Doors) and Jindran (Locks), a total of 10 poetry books and one Mahakavya.

 Prof. Mohan Singh Mela

 Prof Mohan Singh Memorial International Cultural Mela was organized every year by Prof Mohan Singh Memorial Foundation.

-Village Nanoki Nabha

-Prof. Mohan Singh Mela is going to organize at Village Nanoki in Nabha Tehsil.
-It is one of the best Little Modern Solo Village.
-The credit of bringing this village to the international map goes to Sardar Abninder Singh Grewal an artist and industrialist.
-This village is bought up by Late Sardar Metab Singh Grewal Minister in Sardar Hira Singh King of Nabha Kingdom.

 Awards

 He received Sahitya Akademi award in 1959 Wadda Vela (Poetry).

 Modern Punjabi poetry

 Prof. Mohan Singh was known as the father of modern Punjabi poetry.
 The other poets who contributed significantly to the growth of modern Punjabi poetry in the initial years include Amrita Pritam, Harbhajan Singh and Shiv Kumar Batalvi.
 Mohan Singh has been hailed as the greatest Punjabi poet of the 20th century He is hailed by many modern artists including Hadiqa Kiani who refers to him, and recites his lyrics in her live versions of "Buhe Bariyan".